-Filled with warming spices this dairy-free Chinese 5 spice hot chocolate is rich and complex in flavor.
+Filled with warming spices this dairy-free, paleo and vegan spiced hot chocolate is rich and complex in flavor.

 If you’ve never used Chinese 5 spice, it’s a traditional mix of spices that livens and enhances almost everything it touches.
 If you like Indian chai spices, I think you’ll enjoy Chinese 5 spice as well.